Seddonville Branch: Motive power

 In September 1875, three C class 0-4-2T tank locomotives were shipped to Westport in readiness for the opening to Fairdown.
 It soon became apparent that greater motive power was required, and in 1898 four WB class tanks were delivered.
 Three decades later they were followed by WW class tank locomotives, the first of which arrived in 1929, which were the mainstay until dieselisation.
 The WW class were limited on the steep 1 in 33 gradient beyond Seddonville to the Mokihinui Mine, capable of hauling only 180 tons.
 Occasionally other steam locomotives operated, including UC class tender locomotives.

 In late 1967 dieselisation began with the arrival of DSC class and DJ class locomotivess.
 A year later, the WW class had been largely replaced by DSC class locomotives beyond Waimangaroa.
 By mid-1969 steam power had ended, and DJ locomotives, joined by the DC class in the 1980s, became the predominant motive power.
 With the de-electrification of the Otira Tunnel on the Midland Line in the latter half of the 1990s, motive power changed to powerful DX class locomotives modified to operate through the tunnel.

 Line Reorganisation

 On 5 November 2009 both the Ngākawau Branch and the Stillwater-Westport Line were officially reclassified as being a single railway.
 The new railway is called the Stillwater-Ngākawau Line.
-This designation include what is now a short branch into Westport proper.
+This designation includes what is now a short branch into Westport proper.

 The former line from Ngākawau to Seddonville is still officially gazetted with the name Seddonville Branch Railway, despite the line having been removed shortly after the line was closed in the 1980s.